hennesre/jobhuntengine/company_research_framework.md

 - Recent product launches or roadmap signals

 **Output format:**
-Paragraph on product, then bullets for tech/AI details.
+1-2 sentences on product, then bullets for tech/AI details.
 Bold AI-related items.

 ### 4. Market Position
 **What to capture:**